405 KAR 7:001. Definitions for 405 KAR Chapter 7.

-(27) "Extraction of coal as an incidental part" means the extraction of coal which is necessary to enable the construction to be accomplished.
-Only that coal extracted from within the right-of-way, in the case of a road, railroad, utility line, or similar construction, or within the boundaries of the area directly affected by other types of government-financed construction, may be considered incidental to that construction.
-Extraction of coal outside the right-of-way or boundary of the area directly affected by the construction shall be subject to the requirements of KRS Chapter 350 and 405 KAR Chapters 7 through 24.
+(27) "Extraction of coal as an incidental part" means the extraction of coal that is necessary to enable the construction to be accomplished.
+Only that coal extracted from within the right-of-way, in the case of a road, railroad, utility line, or similar construction, or within the boundaries of the area directly affected by other types of government-financed construction, could be considered incidental to that construction.
+Extraction of coal outside the right-of-way or boundary of the area directly affected by the construction is subject to the requirements of KRS Chapter 350 and 405 KAR Chapters 7 through 24.

-(28) "Final order" means final order of the secretary, which may include findings of fact, conclusions of law, and an order.
+(28) "Final order" means final order of the secretary, which could include findings of fact, conclusions of law, and an order.

-(31) "Groundwater" means subsurface water that fills available openings in rock or soil materials to the extent that they are considered water saturated.
+(31) "Groundwater" means subsurface water that fills available openings in rock or soil materials to the extent that the materials are considered water saturated.

 (32) "Hearing officer" means the individual duly qualified and assigned as presiding officer to conduct administrative hearings; the term includes the chief hearing officer.

 (33) "Highwall" means the face of exposed overburden and coal in an open cut of a surface mining activity or for entry to underground mining activities.

 (a) "Historically used for cropland" means that lands have been used for cropland for any five (5) years or more out of the ten (10) years immediately preceding:

 2. The acquisition of the land for the purpose of conducting surface coal mining and reclamation operations.